pzivich/zEpid/docs/Causal.rst

 logistic regression for binary outcomes and ``statsmodels`` linear regression for continuous outcomes.

 To implement the g-formula in the time fixed setting, the ``TimeFixedGFormula`` class is imported from ``zepid.causal.gformula``.
-The class is initialized with the dataset of interest, the exposure, the outcome, and the variable type of the outcome.
+The class is initialized with the data set of interest, the exposure, the outcome, and the variable type of the outcome.
 Currently, only binary or continuous outcomes are implemented.
 Once initialized, the parametric outcome model is specified.
 After we specify the outcome model, we can obtain our marginal estimates for the outcome.
 I recommend reviewing Snowden et al 2011 for an introduction and further information.